-Algoma University is primarily a teaching university.
+Algoma University is primarily a teaching university and now has expanded its reach to include campuses in Brampton and Timmins.
 The university's first concern is meaningful, innovative and quality university education.
 Students at Algoma U find a broad choice of programs, covering the humanities, sciences, social sciences and professional areas such as Business Administration and Social Work.
 Faculty research supports teaching excellence, and student participation in basic and applied research is encouraged.